aws-samples/amazon-sagemaker-local-mode/README.md

 - **Bring Your Own Container scikit-learn Processing Job :**

   - [**Bring Your Own Container scikit-learn Processing Job**](scikit_learn_bring_your_own_container_local_processing):  This example provides a detailed walkthrough on how to package a scikit-learn Docker image for processing jobs.
-We have included also a Python file for local processing jobs that can run on your local computer, for faster development.
+We have included also a Python file for processing jobs that can run on your local computer, for faster development.

 **Note**: Those examples were tested on macOS and Linux.